Glenshane Pass

 The Glenshane Pass (from Irish Gleann Seáin 'Shane's valley') is a major mountain pass cutting through the Sperrin Mountains in County Londonderry, Northern Ireland.
 It is in the townland of Glenshane Pass on the main Derry to Belfast route, the A6.

 A large wildfire broke out in Glenshane Pass in late June 2018, burning more than 600 acres of dry gorse in the pass by 27 June.

 Features

 It is a Special Area of Conservation.
 Carn/Glenshane Pass is a large area of intact blanket bog, characterised by undulating topography and including a large, well-developed hummock and pool system within a thick mantle of blanket peat.
 It is also classed as an Area of Special Scientific Interest.
 The Ponderosa is the second highest public house on the island of Ireland, situated 288 m above sea level.

 History

 The Glenshane Pass derives its name from the townland of Glenshane.
-It is erroneously claimed as being named after Shane Crossagh O'Mullan a notorious rapparee, or highwayman, who roamed the highways of County Londonderry and County Tyrone in the late seventeenth and early eighteenth century.
-However earlier forms of the name exist as far back as the 14th-century long before O'Mullan or rapparrees existed.
+It is named after Shane Crossagh O'Mullan a notorious rapparee, or highwayman, who roamed the highways of County Londonderry and County Tyrone in the late seventeenth and early eighteenth century.